mollyhenderson/advent-of-code/README.md

 # Advent of Code

 ```
-// Create directory & boilerplate js for a new day's puzzle
+// Create directory & boilerplate for a new day's puzzle
 $ node newDay.js <year> <day>

 // Run a puzzle